envygeeks/jekyll-assets/README.md

   #
   css_compressor: ~
   #
-  # Enables adding image width and height attributes to image tags.
+  # Globally enables adding image width and height attributes to image tags.
-  # Does nothing to images with either width or height set.
+  # Does nothing if either width or height attribute already set.
   # Disabled by default.
   #
-  autosize_images: false
+  autosize: false
   #
   # Sets cachebusting policy for generated assets.
   #